I am a long-term expat who has been living in Asia for the past six years in various jobs.

 My advice regarding serious matters in your JET placement is to first see what your coworkers can do.
 If they do not take appropriate action, then quit as soon as you are able.
 In very serious and illegal incidents, if you do not feel your coworkers will help you, go to the police and be prepared to hand in your resignation.

-No placement will be perfect of course, and life in Japan will always have some difficulties.
-But neither the pay nor the potential experiences you can have is worth the toll a bad situation can take on your happiness and well-being.
+No placement will be perfect, of course, and life in Japan will always have some difficulties.
+But neither the pay nor the potential experiences you can have are worth the toll a bad situation can take on your happiness and well-being.

 3. You Aren't Satisfied With the Job

 In less serious cases, dissatisfaction with work is a clear reason for not renewing your contract, if not necessarily quitting partway through.
 ALTs participating in the JET Program do not get to choose their work placement.
 On your application, you can state your requests, but these are treated as mere suggestions, and many applicants do not get placed where they want.

 Many schools and Boards of Education can also have wildly different expectations for their foreign teachers.
 You could be placed in a position where you are an assistant with no responsibility, or you could be teaching in schools that expect you to run everything by yourself.

 Most ALTs do not sign on to the JET Program with hopes of becoming career teachers—and this is fine as long as you are responsible and take the job seriously.
 And, of course, no one expects their job to go smoothly all of the time or to be completely satisfying—that is just the nature of random placements.